dmodel-ai/dmodel-ai.github.io/understanding-understanding-optionals/blog_post.md

 fact, normal mypy will not check unannotated functions at *all*, even for internal consistency; the `--check-untyped-defs` option will add some checking back, but the types of arguments and return type will still be Any.
-In Python a value of any type can be converted to an Any, and an Any can be converted to any value type.
+In Python, a value of any type can be converted to an Any, and an Any can be converted to any value type.

-This means that it would be technically type safe to do anything in the body of `process_value` including just returning the argument, without a static type error.
+This means that it would be technically type safe to do anything in the body of `process_value`, including just returning the argument, without a static type error.
 But at runtime, code that exploits this fact would still fail.